galenhuntington/hxml/README.md

 Error reporting should be pretty good.
-I initially wrote `hxml` using [Megaparsec](https://hackage.haskell.org/package/megaparsec), but rewrote it to use [Parsec](https://hackage.haskell.org/package/parsec), since it is more standard and ships with the Haskell Platform.
+I initially wrote `hxml` using [Megaparsec](https://hackage.haskell.org/package/megaparsec), but rewrote it to use [Parsec](https://hackage.haskell.org/package/parsec), since it was more standard.
+I then rewrote it back into Megaparsec.
-However, Parsec's error mechanisms are different and not everything translated elegantly.
+As such, the code may be a bit rough around the edges as of this writing.

 ###  Other